 Difference Between Telogen Effluvium And Anagen Effluvium?

 Both Anagen effluvium and Telogen effluvium are types of hair loss that are reversible.
 In Anagen effluvium, large chunks of hair fall out drastically and rapidly.
-A common cause for this is chemotherapy.
+A common example of this is hair loss due to chemotherapy.
 While in Telogen effluvium, the hair loss is not so drastic and does not lead to partial (or even complete) balding as seen in Anagen effluvium.

 General Tips For Recovery

 - Practice Stress Management – Stress releases hormones that can affect the overall healthy functioning of the body, including the hair growth cycle.
-Learn to manage it with simple techniques such as yoga, meditation, or just walking for 20-30 minutes.
-You can even read a book to take your mind off things and relax
+If we cannot control the events that cause stress, we can learn to manage how we react to them.
+Practice simple techniques such as yoga, meditation, or just walk outside in fresh air for 20-30 minutes.
+You can even read a book to take your mind off things and relax.

-- Keep Hormones In Balance – If hormonal imbalance is the reason for your Telogen effluvium hair loss, speak to a doctor or a dermatologist to get the appropriate testing done.
-Once you know the results, the doctor can prescribe you with the required medication to bring the hormones under balance.
+- Keep Hormones In Balance – If hormonal imbalance is the reason for your Telogen effluvium hair loss, speak to a doctor or a dermatologist to understand the condition and its treatment.
+A doctor can prescribe you the required medication and ways to treat hormonal imbalance.

 Must Read: How To Prevent Hair Loss Effectively?